 - When using linear mixed models (LMMs) we assume that the response being modeled is on a continuous scale. - Sometimes we can bend this assumption a bit if the response is an ordinal response with a moderate to large number of levels.
-For example, the Scottish secondary school test results were integer values on the scale of 1 to 10. - However, an LMM is not suitable for modeling a binary response, an ordinal response with few levels or a response that represents a count.
+For example, the Scottish secondary school test results in the mlmRev package are integer values on the scale of 1 to 10 but we analyze them on a continuous scale. - However, an LMM is not suitable for modeling a binary response, an ordinal response with few levels or a response that represents a count.
 For these we use generalized linear mixed models (GLMMs). - To describe GLMMs we return to the representation of the response as an n-dimensional, vector-valued, random variable, \mathcal{Y} , and the random effects as a q-dimensional, vector-valued, random variable, \mathcal{B} .